apepenkov/moysklad_api/README.md

 * `datetime.datetime` (will be converted according to specification)
 * **type-hinted dicts** (aka `typing.TypedDict`) from `moysklad_api/types` (`Meta` included)
 * classes.
 If class is required, it may be nested in ApiRequest itself, or used from some api file.
+* `Unset` type.
+It is used to indicate, that updating this field is not needed.
+All optional fields are `Unset` by default, and have a type like `typing.Union[Unset, str]`.
+If you want to set some field to None, just pass `None`

 # Meta